The Proposal (I) (2009)

 Andrew Paxton: She farts in her sleep.

-Margaret Tate: Why didn't you tell me you're some kind of Alaskan Kennedy?
+Margaret Tate: Why didn't you tell me you were some kind of Alaskan Kennedy?

-Andrew Paxton: We were in the middle of talking about you... for the last 3 years.
+Andrew Paxton: How could I ?
+We were in the middle of talking about you... for the last 3 years.

 Andrew Paxton: [referring to the story about how he proposed to Margaret] You know what?
 Actually, Margaret loves telling this story, so I'm just gonna let her go ahead and do that.
 We should just sit and rapture.